graphql/graphql-spec/spec/Section 6 -- Execution.md

   - Set the entry for {deferUsage} in {newDeferMap} to {deferredFragment}.
   - Return {newDeferMap}.

-GetParentTarget(deferUsage, deferMap, incrementalDataRecord):
+GetParent(deferUsage, deferMap, incrementalDataRecord):

 - Let {ancestors} be the corresponding entry on {deferUsage}.
 - Let {parentDeferUsage} be the first member of {ancestors}.
 - If {parentDeferUsage} is not defined, return {incrementalDataRecord}.
-- Let {parentRecord} be the corresponding entry in {deferMap} for {parentDeferUsage}.
+- Let {parent} be the corresponding entry in {deferMap} for {parentDeferUsage}.
-- Return {parentRecord}.
+- Return {parent}.

-AddNewDeferredGroupedFieldSets(incrementalPublisher, newGroupedFieldSetDetails,
+AddNewDeferredGroupedFieldSets(incrementalPublisher, groupDetailsMap, deferMap,
-deferMap, path):
+path):

-- Initialize {newDeferredGroupedFieldSets} to an empty list.
+- Initialize {detailsList} to an empty list.
-- For each {deferUsageSet} and {groupedFieldSetDetails} in {newGroupedFieldSetDetails}:
+- For each {deferUsageSet} and {details} in {groupDetailsMap}:
-  - Let {groupedFieldSet} and {shouldInitiateDefer} be the corresponding entries on {groupedFieldSetDetails}.
+  - Let {groupedFieldSet} and {shouldInitiateDefer} be the corresponding entries on {details}.
-  - Let {deferredGroupedFieldSet} be a new Deferred Grouped Field Set Record created from {groupedFieldSet} and {shouldInitiateDefer}.
+  - Let {deferredGroupedFieldSetRecord} be a new Deferred Grouped Field Set Record.
+  - Initialize {recordDetails} to an empty unordered map.
+  - Set the corresponding entries on {recordDetails} to {deferredGroupedFieldSetRecord}, {groupedFieldSet}, and {shouldInitiateDefer}.
   - Let {deferredFragments} be the result of {GetDeferredFragments(deferUsageSet, newDeferMap)}.
   - Let {fragmentIds} be an empty list.
   - For each {deferredFragment} in {deferredFragments}:
     - Let {id} be the corresponding entry on {deferredFragment}.
     - Append {id} to {fragmentIds}.
-  - Let {id} be the corresponding entry on {deferredGroupedFieldSet}.
+  - Let {id} be the corresponding entry on {deferredGroupedFieldSetRecord}.
   - Let {eventQueue} be the corresponding entry on {incrementalPublisher}.
   - Enqueue a New Deferred Grouped Field Set Event on {eventQueue} with details {id}, {path}, and {fragmentIds}.
-  - Append {deferredGroupedFieldSet} to {newDeferredGroupedFieldSets}.
+  - Append {recordDetails} to {detailsList}.
-- Return {newDeferredGroupedFieldSets}.
+- Return {detailsList}.

 GetDeferredFragments(deferUsageSet, deferMap):